 - Preseason Cuts: Doug Middleton, Brandon Bryant, Godwin Igwebuike

 In his short two-year career, Adams has already established himself as one of the best safeties in the NFL after a 2018 Pro Bowl nod.
-Maye was taken in the same draft as Adams and is a solid and an underrated safety in his own right, forming a nice duo in the safety department.
+Maye was taken in the same draft as Adams and is a solid and underrated safety in his own right, forming a nice duo in the safety department.

 Miles will mainly contribute on Special Teams is a solid backup while Kindred was recently acquired by the team and much like Miles, he’ll be a factor on Special Team.
-Overall, the starting safety combo might be one of their strengths on the defense.
+Overall, the starting safety combo might be one of their strengths in the defense.